 Wellbeing has continued to remain a critical focus at Kerrimuir Primary School.
 Being a Respectful Relationships school, the Resilience, Rights and Respectful Relationships teaching resources provided opportunities for all students to experience an evidence-based social and emotional learning curriculum.
 Working with leading experts in their fields, staff undertook professional learning to further develop strategies and approaches to engage students.
 Our multi-tiered system of support has enabled us to provide academic and wellbeing supports for classes, targeted groups and individual students.
-Social skills programs for identified students across year levels have featured strongly throughout 2022, in response to the limited social interactions of children throughout 2021 lockdowns.
-This will continue to remain a focus across the school in 2023.
+A school counsellor has been employed 4 days a work to support students 1-1.
+Social skills programs for identified students across year levels have featured strongly throughout 2023.
+This will continue to remain a focus across the school in 2024.
+The introduction of PIVOT wellbeing surveys provided teachers with valuable insight into students' readiness to learn.
+An integrated part of PIVOT allows students to let their teacher know when they need support.
 Student Leadership was enhanced to address student wellbeing.
 Initiatives led or facilitated by students included online assemblies and student awards.
 Ongoing professional learning also supports our interactions and relationships with all students and positively impacts their wellbeing and academic growth.